PedlarGames/pedlargames-content/content/tools/paletteswap/index.md

 A desktop utility application built with Godot 4.5 for batch color palette remapping of images.
 Perfect for game developers, pixel artists, and designers who need to quickly retheme sprite sets or apply color transformations to multiple images at once.

+Works best with pixel art with low resolution images, but can also handle photos with quantized palettes.

 ## Features

 **Batch Processing** - Process multiple images at once